Today we are talking about the best Nikon lens for portraits and wedding photography.

 Which is your best Nikon lens for portraits and wedding photography?

-Is there a lens that I didn’t mention in this article that you love to use for wedding photography?
+Is there a lens I didn’t mention in this article that you love using for wedding photography?

 Would you please leave your thoughts and comments below?